robert-v/Essence-public/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: ''
-labels: 'feature request'
-assignees: ''

----

 **Is your feature request related to a problem?
 Please describe what you're trying to achieve.**

 **Describe the solution you'd like**